campavao/trick-or-treat-roguelike/readme.md

   - Party size - 10%

 #### Candy upgrade
-You can upgrade candy if you have 2 of a kind with Party size being the max
+You can only upgrade candy at a friend's house.

 ## Treat
 TODO
 ## Friend's House
-Can either rest to restore health or choose more candy with the chance to upgrade
+Can either rest to restore health, upgrade one of your candy bars, or remove some candy
 ## Boss
 TODO
+## Your house
+You can drop off as much candy as you want at your house, but you must have at least 1 going forward

 ## Assets Needed
 ### Art